You'll need to apply for special permission if you don't meet the standard requirements for a unit of study.

-If you apply less than 5 working days before the last day to add a unit of study, we can’t guarantee that your application will be processed for that semester.
+If you apply less than 5 business days before the last day to add a unit of study, we can’t guarantee that your application will be processed for that semester.
 You should make sure you’re enrolled in an alternative unit of study that you’d like to complete.

 You should look at CUSP, the handbook for the year you commenced your degree, and the unit of study selection screen in Sydney Student to view details of your course and units of study offered.
 If you have received written approval from your program director to enrol in the requested unit of study, upload this correspondence to your special permission application to assist with the processing of your application.

 If you have received written approval from your unit of study or degree coordinator to enrol into a unit of study, upload this approval with your application.
 Approval from your unit of study/degree coordinator does not guarantee enrolment into a unit.

 After you submit your application it may need to be assessed by your faculty or school.
 It can take up to 10 business days for your application to be processed, however, during busy periods it may take longer.
 We will email you if any additional supporting documents are required.
 Your application won't be assessed until you have provided the required documents.

 You can view the status of your application or cancel your request in Sydney Student (go to ‘My requests’).